Early Childhood Program Faculty

 Lindsey holds an MA in Transpersonal Counseling Psychology & Art Therapy from Naropa University in Boulder, Colorado and is a Licensed Professional Counselor in Idaho.
 Prior to teaching Lindsey owned and operated HeArt Space Counseling, where she worked with children using child-centered and strength-based methods of talk, art, and play therapy.
 Lindsey finds pure joy in supporting children in their process of exploring and learning about materials, becoming creative problem solvers, and creating a space for them to express their ideas, interests and feelings in a variety of ways.

-Outside of work, Lindsey loves to play and spend time in the mountains biking, hiking, skiing, going to the lake and camping with her husband Jay, son Jack, and two dogs, Neko and Bandit.
+Outside of work, Lindsey loves to play and spend time in the mountains biking, hiking, skiing, going to the lake and camping with her husband Jay, son Jack, and their husky Bandit.

 Aftercare Coordinator

-Katharine Weekes, ECC 3 Class Faculty and Current Parent
+Katharine Weekes, EC3 Class Faculty and Alumni Parent